Philips: United States

 Philips' Electronics North American headquarters is in Cambridge, Massachusetts.
 Philips Lighting has its corporate office in Somerset, New Jersey; with manufacturing plants in Danville, Kentucky; Salina, Kansas; Dallas and Paris, Texas; and distribution centers in Mountain Top, Pennsylvania; El Paso, Texas; Ontario, California; and Memphis, Tennessee.
 Philips Healthcare is headquartered in Cambridge, Massachusetts, and operates a health-tech hub in Nashville with over 1,000 jobs.
 The North American sales organization is based in Bothell, Washington.
 There are also manufacturing facilities in Bothell, Washington; Baltimore, Maryland; Cleveland, Ohio; Foster City, California; Gainesville, Florida; Milpitas, California; and Reedsville, Pennsylvania.
 Philips Healthcare formerly had a factory in Knoxville, Tennessee.
 Philips Consumer Lifestyle has its corporate office in Stamford, Connecticut.
 Philips Lighting has a Color Kinetics office in Burlington, Massachusetts.
 Philips Research North American headquarters is in Cambridge.

 From the early 1940s, Philco was legally able to prevent Philips from using the name "Philips" on any products marketed in the United States, because the two names were judged to sound similar enough to cause consumer confusion and potentially lead to claims of trademark infringement.
 This was made official and legally binding on January 19, 1943, when the court ruled in favor of the plaintiff in the corresponding case of Philco Corporation v.
 Philips Mfg.
-Co., that allowed Philco to prevent Philips from using their name on their products sold in the US.
+Co., that allowed Philco to prevent Philips from using its name on its products sold in the US.
 As a result, Philips instead used the name Norelco, an acronym for "North American Philips [electrical] Company".
 Philips continued to use that name for all their U.S. products until 1974, when Philips purchased The Magnavox Company.
 Philips then relabeled their U.S. consumer electronics products as Magnavox, but retained the Norelco name for their other U.S. products.
-When Philips bought Philco in 1981, Philips was able to freely use the Philips name for all of their U.S. products, but they chose to retain the Norelco name for personal care appliances, and the Magnavox name for economy-priced consumer electronics.
+When Philips bought Philco in 1981, Philips was able to freely use the Philips name for all of their U.S. products and renamed Magnavox Consumer Electronics to North American Philips Consumer Electronics, but they chose to retain the Norelco name for personal care appliances, and the Magnavox name for economy-priced consumer electronics.